dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    principles and projects, things will be sure to go wrong.
-John Adams, who was more the *dupe* of a party than the *leader* of it, entered on the office of president with his *head turned* by the *elevation* he was lifted to; and his principles (if ever he had any), corrupted.
+John Adams, who was more the *dupe* of a party than the *leader* of it, entered on the office of president with his *head turned* by the *elevation* he was lifted to; and his principles, (if ever he had any,) corrupted.
 He turned out to be a counter revolutionist; and if the concealed objects of his administration had succeeded, the federal constitution would have been destroyed, and that by persons under the assumed and fraudulent name of *federalists*.